Axyss/AutomatiK/docs/module_guide.md

 3. The next methods inside the **Main** class:
-   - **get_free_games()** : Method that will be called by the AutomatiK core, it has to return a list of Game objects or **False** if no free games were found by the module.
+   - **get_free_games()** : Method that will be called by the AutomatiK core, it has to return a list of Game objects or **False** if no free games were found by the service.

 There are also **optional** elements that can be used if needed:
 1. Attributes inside the **Main** class:
-   - **THRESHOLD** _(Default: 6)_ _(int)_: The bot automatically detects if the **Game** objects retrieved from a **get_free_games()** method have already been announced, to do so, it checks the last 6 registries added to the database table of the module they come from.
+   - **THRESHOLD** _(Default: 6)_ _(int)_: The bot automatically detects if the **Game** objects retrieved from a **get_free_games()** method have already been announced, to do so, it checks the last 6 registries added to the database table of the service they come from.
 The **THRESHOLD** attribute brings the ability to change the number of registries that will be taken from the database to decide if the game should be notified or not.
      <br>
      <br>